 Immediately point out any damage you notice to the transport company that delivers the goods and indicate this damage on the delivery form.
 Furthermore, make a formal complaint in writing to the trader to notify them that the product was damaged when it was delivered to you, or that it did not match the order you placed.
 Then, ask the trader to repair the product or to replace it with a new product.
 You can set a reasonable time limit for the trader to respond.

+If you return a product, do so in its original packaging and with the delivery receipt.
 On principle, if you return the product to the dealer because you want to withdraw from the sales contract, they are responsible for any transportation damages.

 - Nevertheless, you are obliged to repack the product properly when you return it.
 Otherwise, you will be held liable for any damages.